californiasteve/basic-bmlt/README.md

 WordPress Theme
 This theme will allow you to add BMLT plugins of your choice with lots of widget areas to place them in.

-This theme will promt you to load the plugins you want.
+This theme will prompt you to load the plugins you want.

 Customizable from the backend with color choices for everyone.